 The piston assembly force is more around TDC because piston inertia is more there than around BDC due to the geometry created by the crank and connecting rod which causes maximum piston speed around 78 degrees before and after TDC.
 The upper piston assembly (piston, rings, end of con-rod, wrist pin, bearing) should be as light as possible because the unbalanced weight of the crank wheels can somewhat counter the forces in-line with the single cylinder but then create a fore/aft vibration due to lack of piston movement in that plane.
 If I’m analyzing an engine and I find that it needs a lighter piston assembly then I look at the wrist pin to see if it’s hefty enough to be able to drill out a larger diameter hole in it without causing it to be too weak for the engine.
 That lightens it up.
 Otherwise it’s just a matter of selecting the lightest aftermarket or OEM piston (such as Athena).
 If that’s not enough then the crank has to come out so balance holes can be drilled in it close to the connecting rod pin.

 I have made my own software that displays a graph of the vertical and horizontal forces and their combined result.
-The goal is to counter-balance so the variation of force change throughout 360 degrees is as small as possible.
+The goal is to counter-balance so the vibrational forces are close to zero at peak RPM.
 The better the balance, the less rider fatigue which means more time of riding pleasure.
 My 55cc engine vibrated like crazy, and after drilling just two 9mm diameter holes in the crank wheels it was like normal.

 To use my crank balance calculator just enter in all the required data into the light blue boxes.
 The calculator works with whole crank wheels with holes near the con-rod pin for counter balance.
 The closer to perfect the balance is the smoother the ride will be and the less stress there will be on the crank bearings.
 Also less nuts and bolts will work themselves lose.
 Here are the graphs illustrating what good balance is: